Akshayvo/email_service/in-n-out/README.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace storage-plus Rental Spaces with your project name(Hyphen Case)
+Replace in-n-out Rental Spaces with your project name(Hyphen Case)

-Replace storage-plus Rental Spaces with your project name(camelCase)
+Replace in-n-out Rental Spaces with your project name(camelCase)

 Find and Replace across project